Tahfimul/SDGFall22/README.md

   * OnLeftREvent() - invoked when OnLeftReleaseEvent is fired.
 Sets goLeft to false.

   * Sensors() - takes care of all the truck sensors.
+Ensures when each sensor is obstructed by an obstacle to report it to the TruckSensorsManager and to unreport any sensor that is no longer obstructed by an obstacle.

 * Assets -> Truck_Low_Poly -> Scripts -> CameraFollow.cs</br>